What is Social Audit?

-This can be learned as a process that is used for the purpose of evaluating an entity’s involvement in social endeavors.
+This can be learned as a process that is used to evaluate an entity’s involvement in social endeavors.
 In other words, social audit aims to assess the type of social as well as environmental influence an entity has on the society and enable the local social service providers aware of the ongoing needs of the local community.

 Objectives of Social Audit